 We learn Spence married Frances, as in time she will inherit a large amount of money.
 She will get this money only if she gives a male heir before she turns 50, or this money will go to her husband should she die before this.
-However over time Standing (as Spence) opens up to her on family matters, and this leading to a closer and loving relationship between them.
+However over time Standing (as Spence) opens up to her on family matters, and thus leading to a closer and loving relationship between them.

 This love leads to Standing kissing her one night, and her responding to her “husband”.
-This same night, a familiar face is seen to return to his family home and greeted enthusiastically by his dog.
+This same night, a familiar face is seen returning to his family home and greeted enthusiastically by his dog.
 We discover it’s Spence as this man.
 He looks in on his wife, to see her sleeping peacefully in Standing’s embrace.
 The next morning Spence’s pistol is observed to be missing before the Spence brothers go on a fox hunt…

-As much as I’d love to tell you the rest of of this story, but I won’t (and please no spoilers in my comments for those who haven’t seen this yet).
+As much as I’d love to tell you the rest of this story, but I won’t (and please no spoilers in my comments for those who haven’t seen this yet).
 Through Standing’s ignorance of Spence’s current circumstances, he (and we) learns more of his doppelganger.
 We piece together Johnny Spence’s true reality and learn more about his complex character.

 Although I haven’t read the novel or seen the 1959 film, I’ve read more on both and seen the trailer for this version of the story.
 Du Maurier reportedly insisted on Alec Guinness for the dual role, as opposed to Cary Grant who had been originally chosen.
 This as Guinness reminded her of her father, an actor.

 Daphne Du Maurier was also reportedly on set for this 1959 movie.
-Reports say shewas unhappy with her perceived deviations in the plot from her novel.
+Reports say she was unhappy with her perceived deviations in the plot from her novel.
 I’m wondering how she would have felt about this interpretation.
 This as the setting, some important plotlines and the ending changed (but I believe for the better).

 For this wonderful captivating movie, the film setting was Knebworth House.
 Knebworth House is a familiar English film location of many a period drama from film and TV or pop concert.
-This setting adding to the plot as Standing orientates himself to his new (but assumed by others familiar) surroundings and in this we learn more of Spence’s relationships with his family.
+This setting adding to the plot as Standing orientates himself to his new (but assumed by others familiar) surroundings and in this, we learn more of Spence’s relationships with his family.

-This film was one which held my attention throughout and I recommend it if you want a period mystery tale with crime, romance and suspense elements.
+This film was one that held my attention throughout and I recommend it if you want a period mystery tale with crime, romance and suspense elements.
 Watching it I became involved with this story, through those credible moving performances from all the cast.
 Each character from this dysfunctional family developed and grew as Standing “joined” their family.
 All responded to his character positively and in unexpected ways.

 Rhys in his double role was initially sympathetic in both roles.
-Spence appeared oblivious his actions on his family and appreciating their needs.
+Spence appeared oblivious to his actions on his family and appreciating their needs.
 These insights were immediately felt by the outsider, Standing as he took over this role as he unintentionally improved their lives.
 As we learned more on Spence, he was seen as manipulative, cruel and uncaring to all the others in his life.

 Rhys showed these men’s contrasting differences.
 Standing seen be gentle, trustworthy, and caring side.
-He seemed an honest man with everyone from Spence’s child his mistresses.
+He seemed an honest man with everyone from Spence’s child to his mistresses.
 Spence with a different accent, arrogance and air was a bounder and a cad.
-When Spence returned to the plot, I was apprehensive on the final outcome knowing more about his character and hearing much more about him.
+When Spence returned to the plot, I was apprehensive about the final outcome knowing more about his character and hearing much more about him.

 I felt the ending was ambiguous – although others suggest differently – with my possibly unique ending made.
 This role surely gave Rhys, a perfect double act, standing him in good stead for his future dual leading acting role in The Americans (2013-18).
 This TV Series set during Cold War America.